 While living in Bangkok last year, I had the great pleasure of sharing with a large group of parents-to-be at Bumrungrad International Hospital.
 The topic of conversation was getting off to the best start possible with breastfeeding– a topic close to my heart and one that many expecting families ask me about in my private practice.
 Empowering families with knowledge and tools for those early days postpartum goes a long way in supporting the learned process of breastfeeding for everyone involved.
-While there are many things to consider, I think it can all be boiled down to three key areas, what I call the 3 B’s for breastfeeding.
+While there are many things to consider, I think it can all be boiled down to 3 key areas, what I call the 3 B’s for breastfeeding.

 1. | Breast Access

 Sounds obvious but there are a lot of potential barriers that can be put up in those early days (often unintentionally!), while we are establishing the breastfeeding relationship.
 Things like not rooming in/having baby sleep far from you, swaddling and waiting until the baby is crying before offering the breast, can all be potential barriers to breast access in those early days.
 Not only are we talking about physical proximity here, but it is also about following the infant’s unique cues and appreciating their unique needs.
 Not all babies are the same as far as their feeding ability and feeding frequency so breast access gives them and their caregivers a chance to figure it all out.
 We want to allow them to wake when they need to, whether that is an hour after their last feed or a few hours (swaddling can potentially interfere with as it promotes longer periods of sleep), and we want to respond to their early signs of hunger as we help them establish a sense of trust to our responsiveness.
 What we should then focus on is lots of skin-to-skin time to allow the infant to wake up on the mother’s chest and move their way down to the breast while calm.